-The recommended Idacio dose regimen for adult patients with hidradenitis suppurativa (HS) is 160 mg initially at Day 1 (given as four 40 mg injections in one day or as two 40 mg injections per day for two consecutive days), followed by 80 mg two weeks later at Day 15 (given as two 40 mg injections in one day).
+The recommended Yuflyma dose regimen for adult patients with hidradenitis suppurativa (HS) is 160 mg initially at Day 1 (given as two 80 mg injections in one day OR as one 80 mg injection per day for two consecutive days OR as four 40 mg injections in one day OR as two 40 mg injections per day for two consecutive days), followed by 80 mg two weeks later at Day 15 (given as one 80 mg injection OR two 40 mg injections).
 Two weeks later (Day 29) continue with a dose of 40 mg every week or 80 mg fortnightly.
-Antibiotics may be continued during treatment with Idacio if necessary.
+Antibiotics may be continued during treatment with Yuflyma if necessary.

-Should treatment need to be interrupted, Idacio may be re-introduced.
+Should treatment need to be interrupted, Yuflyma may be re-introduced.

 In patients without any benefit after 12 weeks of treatment, continued therapy should be reconsidered.

-The benefit and risk of continued long-term treatment should be periodically evaluated (see section 5.1 - Clinical efficacy and safety).
+The benefit and risk of continued long-term treatment should be periodically evaluated (see section 5.1-Clinical efficacy and safety).